Fruit brandy

-Fruit spirit (or fruit brandy) is a distilled beverage produced from mash, juice, wine or residues of edible fruits.
+Fruit brandy (or fruit spirit) is a distilled beverage produced from mash, juice, wine or residues of edible fruits.
 The term covers a broad class of spirits produced across the world, and typically excludes beverages made from grapes, which are referred to as plain brandy (when made from distillation from wine) or pomace brandy (when made directly from grape pomace).
 Apples, pears, apricots, plums and cherries are the most commonly used fruits.

 Definition

 According to a legal definition in the United States, a "fruit brandy" is distilled "solely from the fermented juice or mash of whole, sound, ripe fruit, or from standard grape, citrus, or other fruit wine, with or without the addition of not more than 20 percent by weight of the pomace of such juice or wine, or 30 percent by volume of the lees of such wine, or both."

+In British usage, "fruit brandy" may refer to liqueurs obtained by maceration of whole fruits, juice or flavoring in a distilled beverage, and such liqueurs are legally labeled as "cherry brandy", "apricot brandy" etc. all across the European Union.
+Such beverages are used similarly to cordials, and as an ingredient in cocktails and cakes.

+Cider brandy is defined in EC law as a distinct cask-aged product produced in the UK, distilled from cider made by fermenting traditional cider apple varieties.
+This includes "Somerset Cider Brandy", typically sold at 42% ABV, which is specifically protected as a Geographical Indication (GI) within the United Kingdom.

+Fruit spirit

-In the European Union, fruit spirits may not be labeled as "fruit brandy"; instead, the legal English denomination is fruit spirit, which is "produced exclusively by the alcoholic fermentation and distillation of fleshy fruit or must of such fruit, berries or vegetables, with or without stones".
-A great number of European fruit spirits have a protected designation of origin, and are labeled with their respective protected names instead of "fruit spirit" ("apricot spirit", etc.).
+In the European Union, spirits distilled from fruit other than grapes may not be labeled as "fruit brandy"; instead, the legal English denomination is fruit spirit, which is "produced exclusively by the alcoholic fermentation and distillation of fleshy fruit or must of such fruit, berries or vegetables, with or without stones".
+A great number of European fruit spirits have a protected designation of origin, and are labeled with their respective protected names instead of "fruit spirit" ("apricot spirit", etc.) Fruit spirit, often colourless, usually contains 40% to 45% ABV (80 to 90 US proof).
+Fruit spirit is customarily drunk chilled or over ice, but is occasionally mixed.
+Fruit spirits obtained by distillation are often referred to by the French term eau de vie.

 Cider spirit and perry spirit (fruit spirit distilled from cider or perry) form a separate legal category.
-Some fruit spirits may be labeled with alternative names such as kirsch (cherry spirit) or slivovitz (plum spirit) regardless their country of origin.
-The term Cider Brandy is PGI protected within Europe and the United Kingdom and refers specifically to the products of the Somerset Cider Brandy Company; these Cider Brandies are mainly sold at 42% ABV alongside a number of derivative products.
+Some fruit spirits may be labeled with alternative names such as kirsch (cherry spirit) or slivovitz (plum spirit) regardless of their country of origin.

-In British usage, "fruit brandy" may also refer to liqueurs obtained by maceration of whole fruits, juice or flavoring in a distilled beverage, and such liqueurs are legally labeled as "cherry brandy", "apricot brandy" etc. all across the European Union.
-Such beverages are used similar to cordials, and as an ingredient in cocktails and cakes.
-Fruit spirits obtained by distillation are often referred by the French term eau de vie.

-Fruit spirit usually contains 40% to 45% ABV (80 to 90 US proof).
-It is often colourless.
-Fruit spirit is customarily drunk chilled or over ice, but is occasionally mixed.